sharetribe/flex-docs/src/docs/operator-guides/extended-data-introduction/index.md

 ### Access to edit

-Data can be written and edited by listing or user profile authors in your frontend application.
-Metadata can be written and edited only by marketplace operators.
+Extended *data* can be written and edited by listing or user profile authors in your frontend application. *Metadata* can be written and edited only by marketplace operators.

 ### Access to view